remoshock/remoshock/README.md

 By default, it will send a BEEP command to the first receiver configured in `pyshock.ini`.

-For example, to send a shock with 10% power for a duration of 250ms duration to the first receiver:
+For example, to send a shock with 10% power for a duration of 250ms to the first receiver:

 `./pyshockcli.py --receiver 1 --action SHOCK --power 10 --duration 250`